gmcgoldr/algorand-tut/docs/index.md

-As a developer, it is attractive because the technology so far is proving robust, its smart contract infrastructure avoids many [pitfalls](https://consensys.github.io/smart-contract-best-practices/known_attacks/) discovered in precursor technologies, and it is operationally simple enough that a node can be run on a [Raspberry Pi](https://developer.algorand.org/tutorials/development-on-algorand-using-raspberry-pi-part-1/).
+As a developer, it is attractive because the technology so far is proving robust, its smart contract infrastructure avoids many [pitfalls](https://consensys.github.io/smart-contract-best-practices/known_attacks/) discovered in precursor technologies, and it is operationally simple enough that a full node can be run on a [Raspberry Pi](https://developer.algorand.org/tutorials/development-on-algorand-using-raspberry-pi-part-1/).

 As a blockchain technology, it also demonstrates some good qualities: